cloudfoundry-samples/ratelimit-service/README.md

 ## About
 A simple in-memory rate limiting route service for Cloud Foundry.

-This rate limiter route service app is a forwarding proxy that will limit the number of requests per second for a given client IP.
+This rate limiter route service app is a forwarding proxy that will limit the number of requests/second per client IP address.
-For example, maximum 5 requests per second.
+For example, maximum 10 requests per second per client.

 If you would like more information about Route Services in Cloud Foundry, please refer to [CF dev docs](http://docs.cloudfoundry.org/services/index.html#route-services).